erik78se/tutorial-elk-stack/getting-started-with-elk.md

 test_logger.info("python-logstash: test extra fields", extra=extra)
 ```

+Good work!
 You are now ready to send logs to logstash!

 ## Execute the test
+Go ahead and run the script that will send some logs over UDP to logstash.

 ```
 python my-logstash-script.py